 Many of my friends ask me for advice about where to eat in Baguio.
 The thing is, Baguio isn’t really a place of proud delicacies.
-Juxtaposed with Pampanga or Cebu (yes, lechon!), this city’s cuisine will pale in comparison.
+Juxtaposed with Pampanga or Cebu, this city’s cuisine will pale in comparison.
 The strawberries, ube jam, and coffee beans?
-They hail from Baguio’s neighbouring towns.
-So, what is so special about going on a food trip in Baguio City?
+They all hail from Baguio’s neighbouring towns.
+So, what makes Baguio City food so special?

 Here’s a little insider information: Baguio has really affordable food.
-It’s a university town — the food establishments need to thrive through offering student-friendly meals.
-Besides that, Baguio is a melting pot of cultures; thus, you’ll find a wide variety of authentic cuisine in the city.
-Be it Cordilleran, Ilocano, American, Chinese, or Korean meals, everything tastes delightfully real in Baguio.
+It’s a university town — the food establishments need to thrive, and they do so by offering student-friendly meals.
+On top of that, Baguio is also a melting pot of cultures; thus, you’ll find a wide variety of authentic cuisine in the city.
+Be it Cordilleran, Ilocano, American, Chinese, or Korean meals, everything tastes delightfully real.

-Along with the booming tourism, capitalism has thrived in Baguio City as well.
-You’ll find restaurant after restaurant lined along the streets of the city.
-As a traveller, you might get quite overwhelmed with the bizarre number of restaurants and fast food chains.
+Along with the booming tourism, capitalism has thrived in Baguio City.
+You’ll find restaurant after restaurant along the streets of the city.
+As a traveller, you might get quite overwhelmed with the bizarre number of restaurants and fast-food chains.
 To help you decide where to eat in Baguio, I’ve come up with a list of eateries every traveller will definitely enjoy.

 1. Jack’s Restaurant

 Among the Cordilleran community, Jack’s Restaurant is famous for serving its classic Jack’s Rice.
 A rice meal with pork chop and chicken, a topping of fried egg, and chop suey sides, the dish was originally created as a customised order for a regular diner.
 It eventually grew renowned enough that it became a menu staple and is now a local favourite.